TezzBhandari/sifrais-frontend/contributing.md

 - Make a pull request once the feature is completed.
 - Provide a detailed description of the changes made and the purpose of the pull request.
+- pull the main branch before making PR so that you won't have merge conflicts
 - Make PR (pull request) to the development branch not "main"

 ### Commit Messages